 "Everything about that trip was memorable: from the warm welcome I received, to the incredible work ActionAid was achieving in the villages and schools that I visited," Fay says.
 "I expected to weep tears of empathy, instead my tears were of admiration."

-Singer and Britain’s Got Talent judge Alesha Dixon started supporting ActionAid in 2016 by joining our campaign to end FGM.
+Singer, Britain’s Got Talent judge and ActionAid Ambassador Alesha Dixon started supporting ActionAid in 2016 by joining our campaign to end FGM.
 In 2017, she travelled to Ghana to support our campaign to end child marriage.
 She met young girls who had been abducted and forced into marriage, and saw ActionAid’s work within the community to end this form of violence against girls.

 "I was able to see for myself the work ActionAid is doing to help young girls escape from child marriage, by encouraging them to get back to school and regain hope for a better and brighter future," says Alesha.